sreenukasa/AWS-CDK/README.md

 3. create a cdk project using below commmand for typscript language
 >>cdk init app --language typescript

-Note : if you face any issues while intializing as below
+Note : if you face any issues while intializing

 cdk.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information,
 see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.